KadinTucker/GrandSpace/rulebook/warfare.md

 Damaging a [shield](glossary/shield.md) grants +1 Warfare milestone progress.
 Having one of your own shields damaged also grants +2 Warfare milestone progress.

 Successfully conquering a system grants +10 Warfare milestone progress per city in the system.
+Plundering a city also grants +10 Warfare milestone progress.